This TechNote explains how the Hydropneumatic Tank element works and its typical application in HAMMER.

 Note: The transient calculation engine always uses an atmospheric pressure head of 1 atm or 10.33 m when solving the gas law equation.

 There are many ways to view the results of your transient simulation.
 For a hydropneumatic tank, some results are available in the powerful Transient Results Viewer tool and some are found in the text output.

 Note: Do not confuse initial conditions results with transient results.
 The result fields in the "Results" section of the hydropneumatic tank properties pertain to the initial conditions calculations only.
-For example, if you right click the tank, choose "graph" and choose "gas volume (calculated)", this will not show you the gas volume during the transient simulation - it will be for the initial conditions only (specifically EPS initial conditions).
+For example, if you right click the tank, choose "Graph" and choose "Gas Volume (Calculated)," this will not show you the gas volume during the transient simulation.It will be for the initial conditions results only.

 The primary tool for viewing results is the Transient Results Viewer.
-To prepare for its use, first ensure that your transient calculation options are set up correctly (Analysis > Calculation Options).
-Choose some elements under "Report points", choose the desired report times and select "true" for "generate animation data".
+To prepare for its use, first ensure that your transient calculation options are set up correctly (Home > (Calculation) Options or Analysis > (Calculation) Options).
+Choose some elements under "Report points," choose the desired report times and select "True" for "Generate Animation Data."
 Next, create a profile of your pipeline under View > Profiles.
-Next, compute your model and go to Analysis > Transient Results Viewer.
+Then, compute your model and go to Home > Transient Results Viewer or Analysis > Transient Results Viewer.

 As mentioned above, some of these results are available in the Extended Node Data tab in the Transient Results Viewer.
 For users with older versions of HAMMER, they will still need to use the steps below to view the results.